-NOTE 2 - FEES RECEIVABLE
+NOTE 2 FEES RECEIVABLE

 Under program regulations and contractual terms, the NJBEST Administrative Fund receives fee income from the fund managers of the NJBEST 529 College Savings Program, Franklin Templeton Investments.
 This income is received on a monthly basis.
-The amounts of fees receivable at June 30, 2013 and 2012, of \$374,119 and \$314,784, respectively, which represents the June fee income received in July 2013 and 2012, respectively.
+The amounts of fees receivable at June 30, 2014 and 2013, of \$350,052 and \$374,119, respectively, represents the June fee income which was received in July 2014 and 2013, respectively.

-During FY 2012 HESAA entered into a contract whereby the Authority receives monthly revenues from the servicing of Federal Direct Student Loans serviced by MOHELA on behalf of the HESAA and the USDE.
-The amount of fees receivable at June 30, 2013 of \$21,702 represents the June fee income which was received in July 2013.
-At June 30, 2012 the fee receivable of \$1,302,670 represents the May 2012 and June 2012 fee income received in July and August 2012.
+The Authority receives monthly revenues from the servicing of Federal Direct Student Loans serviced by MOHELA on behalf of the HESAA and the USDE.
+The amount of fees receivable at June 30, 2014 and 2013, of \$18,431 and \$21,702, respectively, represents the June fee income which was received in July 2014 and 2013, respectively.

-NOTE 3 - CASH AND INVESTMENTS
+NOTE 3 CASH AND INVESTMENTS